uni-v-cc/learn/docs/creator/publishing/packages.md

 ## Versions

-In the package editor, you'll see `Manage Versions` tab.
+In the distributable editor, you'll see `Versions` tab.
 Upon opening it, you'll see an `Upload...` button and list of versions you have uploaded to Uni-V.CC with a search bar.

 Uploading a new version consists of three steps:
 - Selecting and uploading .unitypackage file